 See more on product development strategy.

 As well as attracting new customers, market development also looks at expanding sales through new or alternative uses for your product.
 Think about how you can get your current customers to use your product in a new way.
-WD-40 is a classic example of a versatile product.

 Market development vs market penetration

-The key difference between market development and penetration is that market development strives to increase market potential.
+The key difference between market development and market penetration is that market development strives to increase market potential.
 It does this by expanding into untapped market segments.
-With market penetration, the market size is fixed so the strategy focuses on maximising the potential of an already an existing marketplace.
+With market penetration, the market size is fixed so the strategy focuses on maximising the potential of an already existing marketplace.